silverbulletmd/silverbullet/website/Slash Templates.md

 Slash templates are a quick way to define [[Slash Command|slash commands]] that insert templated content at the cursor position.
 They are defined as pages tagged with `#meta/template/slash`.

 # Creating a slash template
+1. Run the `Page: From Template` command
+2. Select “Slash Template”
-1. Create a new page.
-The last component of the page name (after the `/` if any) will be used as the slash command's name.
+3. Pick a name, the last component of the page name (after the `/` if any) will be used as the slash command's name.
 For example, a page named `Library/Slash Template/action-items` creates a `/action-items` slash command.
-2. Tag the page with `#meta/template/slash` in its [[Frontmatter]].
-3. Write the template content in the page body.
+4. Put the template content in the page body.
 Lua directives (`${...}`) are supported and will be evaluated when the template is inserted.

+Run the `System: Reload` command to activate the slash template.

 ## Example
-A page named `Library/Slash Template/action-items` with this content:
+A minimal page named `Library/Slash Template/action-items` with this content:

 ~~~
 ---